Building in Marakkech

 What To Do In Marrakech: Get Lost In The Souks

-I have a list of adjectives I think illustrate Marrakech—vibrant, eclectic, bustling, electric.
+I have a list of adjectives that illustrate Marrakech—vibrant, eclectic, bustling, electric.
 However, the buzzy current of the Berber Empire is much more than what is seen on the surface.
-So what to do during our week ahead in this energized city?
+So what do we do during our week ahead in this energized city?

-First up, is the Medina—the old walled medieval part of town.
+First up is the Medina—the old walled medieval part of town.
 The Medina is a dense maze of Moroccan capitalism with a photo op at every turn.
-The souks (markets) are not solely for souvenir shopping, I learn.
+I learned that the souks (markets) are not solely for souvenir shopping.
 As I wander the narrow passageways, I see layers of activity.

 Rug shop in the souks Elderly lady selling spices Woman selling spices